-Nigeria's under-17 women's team aka The Flamingoes are now aware of the teams that stand between them and successful passage to the quarter-finals of the youth women's world cup in October.
+Nigeria's under-17 women's team aka The Flamingoes have been aware for some time now of the teams that stand between them and successful passage to the quarter-finals of the youth women's world cup next month.

 Germany, New Zealand and Chile are the names now etched in the minds of Bankole’s babes.

 Coach Bankole, whose team were unstoppable in qualifiers, expects to unleash a formidable outfit in the tournament. “[With] a little more tactical tweak in the way we played in the qualifying matches, we shall be a big threat to any country in India,” he declared.

 So, how are the Flamingos expected on paper to fare against each of these teams?

 I take a look at this below.